 Go to all follow-up appointments, even if you are feeling fine.
 Visit your primary care provider for annual checkups, too.
 Follow all recommended cancer and disease screenings.
 Many diseases can be treated or managed more effectively if caught early.
-Stay up-to-date on immunizations such as COVID-19 boosters and yearly flu shots.
+Stay up-to-date on immunizations such as yearly flu shots.
 (Immunosuppressed patients and people living in a household with an immunosuppressed person should not receive the nasal spray version of the flu vaccine as it contains live viruses.)
-Patients who have had a transplant may lose the protection from vaccines they received as children.
-Many transplant patients need to get those childhood vaccines again once their immune systems have recovered.
+Patients who have had a transplant lose the protection from vaccines that they had received as children.
+All transplant patients need to get those childhood vaccines again once their immune systems have recovered.